Increases in plants productivity

-The most direct effect is the yield of production (food and other products) using the same surface area, which contributes to providing a solution for one of the great demands of population growth, which is the challenge of feeding the world.
+The most direct effect is the increase in yields (food and other products) using the same surface area, which contributes to providing a solution for one of the greatest demands of population growth, which is the challenge of feeding the world.

-About 40% of this increase in productivity corresponds to the improvement of plant varieties (Responding to the challenges of a changing world: the role of new plant varieties and high-quality seed in agriculture.
+About 40% of this increase in productivity is directly attributable to plant breeding (Responding to the challenges of a changing world: the role of new plant varieties and high-quality seed in agriculture.
 Second World Seed Conference.
 FAO.
 2009).

 To give some examples, according to the data provided by the Ministry of Agriculture, in just over 25 years, the productivity of olive trees has doubled, and that of vineyards has tripled.